WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-10-16-extending-answers-chat-bot.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [Azure, Bot, 'C#', Microsoft Bot Framework]
+description: The Azure chat bot supports different answer types like videos, images or links.
+In this post, I will show you how to return different types of answers.
 ---
 The Azure chat bot supports different answer types like videos, images or links.
 In my last post, I showed you how to make your bot smarter and understand the user&#8217;s input.
 In this post, I will show you how to return different types of answers.